 3 Air Transport Action Group (ATAG), Aviation: Benefits Beyond Borders, Commitment to Fly Net Zero

 4 Fossil-Free Aviation 2045

 5 Advanced air mobility (AAM) includes urban air mobility (UAM) and regional air mobility (RAM).
 It encompasses a wide variety of vehicles with different capabilities: vertical takeoff and landing (VTOL), short takeoff and landing (STOL) operating on runway shorter than 1,500m, and conventional takeoff and landing (CTOL).

-6 WSP is developing for the U.S. Transportation Research Board a guidebook for planning for the emergence of electric aviation at airports.
-Along with the research report, an assessment tool will be available, to estimate the long-term electricity demand of the entire airport ecosystem considering the “electrification of everything”—from the curbside to the runway.
+7 WSP developed ACRP Research Report 236: Preparing Your Airport for Electric Aircraft and Hydrogen Technologies for the U.S. Transportation Research Board (TRB).
+Along with the research report, an assessment tool is available, to estimate the long-term electricity demand of the entire airport ecosystem considering the “electrification of everything”—from the curbside to the runway.